tbereau/auto_martini/README.md

 auto-martini
 ============

-Automatic MARTINI parametrization of small organic molecules
+Automatic MARTINI mapping and parametrization of small organic molecules.